PaulJWright/ColourBlind/README.md

 ---------------------

-Using BibTeX, you can cite this repository as:
+Using BibTeX, you can acknowledge/cite this repository as:

 @misc{pjwright,
 author = {Paul J. Wright},